Koreas begin preparatory talks to set up Kim-Moon summit

-SEOUL, South Korea (AP) — The rival Koreas have started preparatory talks to set up a summit later this month between North Korean leader Kim Jong Un and South Korean President Moon Jae-in amid a global diplomatic push to resolve tensions over the North’s nuclear program.
+SEOUL, South Korea (AP) — The rival Koreas on Thursday began preparatory talks to set up a summit later this month between North Korean leader Kim Jong Un and South Korean President Moon Jae-in amid a global diplomatic push to resolve tensions over the North’s nuclear program.

-The meeting of working-level officials Thursday at the border village was to discuss security, protocol and media coverage issues for the April 27 summit.
+The meeting of working-level officials at the border village of Panmunjom was to discuss security, protocol and media coverage issues for the April 27 summit.

-The Koreas after a high-level meeting last week agreed on the date of the summit Seoul says will be focused on disarming North Korea of nuclear weapons.
+The Koreas after a high-level meeting last week agreed on the date of the summit.
+South Korean officials have said the summit will be focused on disarming North Korea of nuclear weapons, although the North hasn’t officially confirmed this through its state-run media.

 A summit between Kim and President Donald Trump is anticipated by the end of May.